 The Philippines has experienced a number of major natural catastrophes over the years, including typhoons, floods, droughts, volcanic eruptions and earthquakes.
 There can be no assurance that the occurrence of such natural catastrophes will not materially disrupt APVI's operations.
 These factors, which are not within the Company's control, could potentially have significant effects on the Company's development projects many of which are large, complex buildings that are susceptible to structural damage and failure.
 APVI maintains full third-party insurance to cover all natural or other catastrophes.
-As a result, the occurrence of natural or other catastrophes of operations.
+As a result, the occurrence of natural or other catastrophes or severe weather conditions may adversely affect its business, financial condition and results of operations.
 Although there can be no assurance that it will be adequately compensated for all damages and economic losses resulting from the natural or other catastrophes, APVI endeavors to mitigate this risk by keeping its properties and business in good working condition, insured to their full insurable value with financially sound and reputable insurers against loss or damage in such manner and to the same extent as customary for a business of the same character.